mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 fmt.Printf("%#v\n", p2) // Go-syntax representation: main.person{name:"Mark", age:58}
 ```

-There is no support for destructuring like in JavaScript
+There is no support for destructuring, like in JavaScript,
 to extract field values from a `struct`.

 Struct fields can be accessed from a struct pointer